LinguaPlayer/LinguaLyrics/README.md

 # Lingua Lyrics

 Lingua Lyrics is a linux app that communicates with your music player to get the current song and then shows the lyric.
-It's fully compatible with clementine, try with other players it might work.(Better support in next updates ...)

 ![screenshot](./LinguaRepo/assets/screenshot.png)

 ## How Lingua lyrics works
-  Lingua lyrics gets the title and artist from you audio file and searchs for the lyric
+  Lingua lyrics gets the title and artist from your music player and searchs for its lyric
 ## My audio file doesn't have correct title and artist
-  Lingua lyrics can find the correct title and artist using audiofingerprint
+  Lingua lyrics can find the correct title and artist using acoustic fingerprinting
 ## INSTALLING Lingua Lyrics

 Just type: